Crop Adaptation Lab

 Our mission is to understand and improve crop adaptation.
 We use quantitative genomics to dissect and select adaptive traits.
 We use a goal-directed hypothesis-driven approach integrating evolutionary genetics, crop modeling, and molecular breeding.

-Our focal crop is sorghum—a global food, feed, and biomass crop—and its cultivated and wild relatives.
-Sorghum is a critical crop of drylands worldwide, from smallholder plots in Sub-Saharan Africa to commercial farms in the U.S. Great Plains.
+We focus on the most important cereal crops for the world's drylands — sorghum, pearl millet, and wheat.
+Sorghum is a global food, feed, and biomass crop — a critical climate-resilient crop of drylands worldwide, from smallholder plots in sub-Saharan Africa and Haiti to commercial farms in the U.S. Great Plains and beyond.

 Team and community

 See People in the lab

 Learn about a Goal-directed Hypothesis-driven (GoHy) scientific method: www.GoHy.org

 Sorghum, pearl millet, and switchgrass genotyping data at Dryad

 Learn how to do more rewarding and impactful research using a goal-directed hypothesis-driven approach (GoHy).
 See www.GoHy.org